EyeVisionsNL/views/README.md

 You need the view-assist template for all views!
-NO i am not on a Lenovo-thinksmart 10,1inch tablet Teclast P30T
+NO i am not on a Lenovo-thinksmart.
+I'm on a 10,1inch tablet Teclast P30T